 Authored by: Kelly Ross, Chief Technology Officer

-Oustsourcing your hosting is a change worth exploring.
-Each year, the door swings open for tech innovation and new opportunities to make impactful modifications for both small and large businesses.
-Concerns you may have had about loss of data privacy or operational control, or software contracts that became a barrier to innovation, aren’t always the reality with third-party hosting.
-And it’s possible to tailor your outsourcing to your specific needs.
-Rather than begin with your entire system, you can outsource only your operations hosting, or hosting for a particular application.
-We have many clients who host with us as they transition to Amazon Web Services (AWS).
+Outsourcing your hosting is a change worth exploring.
+Each year, the door swings open for tech innovation and opportunities to make impactful modifications for businesses of all sizes.
+There may be concerns about loss of data privacy, operational control, or software contracts that begin to hinder innovation.
+However, this is not always the reality with third-party hosting.
+It’s also possible to tailor outsourcing to your company’s specific needs.
+Rather than begin with the entire system, outsourcing only the operations hosting, or hosting for a particular application are other options.
+TG has many clients who host with us as they transition to Amazon Web Services (AWS).

 Business Gains You Can Make Through Outsourcing

-Access to experts.
 It can be difficult (and expensive) to maintain an IT team with wide-ranging technical knowledge and skills.
-Outsourcing gives your IT team access to partners with specialized and in-demand resources for as little or as long as you need them.
+Outsourcing offers your IT team access to partners with specialized resources for as little or as long as you need them.

 How to Select a Hosting Partner